 An individual with a disability may request a reasonable accommodation from HAGC at any time.
 The individual, or another person identified by the individual, should request a reasonable accommodation(s) by submitting a completed HAGC Reasonable Accommodation Request Form to HAGC's Reasonable Accommodation Coordinator.
 The individual must explain what type of accommodation is needed to provide the individual with the disability full access to HAGC's Programs and services.
-Reasonable accommodation methods or actions that may be appropriate for a particular Program/service and individual may be found to be inappropriate for another Program/service or individual.
-The decision to approve or deny a request for a reasonable accommodation is made on a case-by-case basis and takes into consideration the needs of the individual as well as the applicable law (see Subsection (D) below).
+Reasonable accommodation methods or actions that may be appropriate for a particular Program/service and individual may be found to be inappropriate for a reasonable accommodation is made on a case-by-case basis and takes into consideration the needs of the individual as well as the applicable law (see Subsection (D) below).